Frequently asked questions

 - Requiring / reviewing stormwater management plans.

 Taumata Arowai became the new water services regulator on 15 November 2021.
 While most of the Water Services Act 2021 came into effect on this day, provisions relating to wastewater and stormwater will come into effect on 4 October 2023.
-This will be when our role in relation to stormwater will commence.
+This will be when our role in relation to stormwater and wastewater will commence.